sangeethnandakumar/Twileloop.EntraWrapper/README.md

         //Simply check if all required scopes are met var isScopesMet = policyScopes.Intersect(tokenScopes).Count() == policyScopes.Count();

+        //Return an EntraAuthorizationResult that can be called like
+        //return new EntraAuthorizationResult(true);  - Indicating you allow the request (200 OK)
+        //return new EntraAuthorizationResult(false);  - Indicating you blocked the request (403 FORBIDDEN + Global message as API response)
+        //return new EntraAuthorizationResult(false, 'My custom message');  - Indicating you blocked the request (403 FORBIDDEN + Overrided message as API response)

         return new EntraAuthorizationResult(isScopesMet, $"Sorry you don't have the following permissions: {string.Join(", ", policyScopes.Except(tokenScopes))} for endpoint: {context.Request.GetDisplayUrl()}");
     }
 }